 Art Gallery of Swift Current, Swift Current, SK • June 30 – September 2, 2018

 Lloydminster Cultural & Science Centre, Lloydminster, SK • October 6 – November 17, 2018

 Dates may be subject to changes.

 Prizes, presented at an Awards Ceremony following the jurying process, celebrate excellence in craft media as well as outstanding works of creativity and innovation in craft!
 Awards are presented to celebrate excellence in each craft medium as well as outstanding works of creativity and innovation.
-The Awards Ceremony will take place on Saturday, June 24, 2017 at 7 pm at The Refinery Arts & Spirit Centre in Saskatoon, and will be followed by a Gala Reception at the SCC Gallery.
+The Awards Ceremony took place on Saturday, June 24, 2017 at 7 pm at The Refinery Arts & Spirit Centre in Saskatoon, and was followed by a Gala Reception at the SCC Gallery.
+View Award Winners.

 History & Background